reaper699/lisk-docs/APIReference.md

 {
   "success": true,
   "installing": [
-    "ids of dapps that installing"
+    "array of dapp ids"
   ]
 }
 ```

-### Removing
+### Uninstalling
-Will return dapps that in uninstalling right now.
+Returns a list of dapp ids currently being uninstalled on the requested node.

-GET `/api/dapps/removing`
+GET `/api/dapps/uninstalling`

 **Response**
 ```
 {
   "success": true,
-  "removing": [
+  "uninstalling": [
-    "ids of dapps that removing"
+    "array of dapp ids"
   ]
 }
 ```

 ### Launched
-Will return launched dapps.
+Returns a list of dapp ids which are currently launched on the requested node.

 GET `/api/dapps/launched`